-Associate Professor, Department of Graduate and Undergraduate Studies in Education
+Associate Professor, Department of Educational Studies

 Dr. McGray’s current research projects examine how debt and austerity agendas impact learners.
-He is also a primary investigator on a grant that aims to provide teachers and community educators tools to engage people with social media to counter hate-speech.
+He is also a primary investigator on a grant that aims to provide community educators tools to engage people with social media to counter hate-speech.
 His university career in teaching and research has spanned the West Indies, Alberta, Quebec, Ontario, and Nova Scotia.

-- Ph.D.
+- PhD.
 (University of Alberta) Theoretical, Cultural and International Studies in Education.

 - Master of Arts in Education (Mount Saint Vincent University).

 - Bachelor of Arts (Dalhousie University).